WSB-FM

 WSB-FM (98.5 MHz) is a commercial radio station in Atlanta, Georgia.
-It carries an adult contemporary radio format and is owned by the Cox Media Group, serving as the group's flagship FM station.
+It carries a hot adult contemporary radio format and is owned by the Cox Media Group, serving as the group's flagship FM station.
 WSB-FM is the oldest FM radio station in Atlanta.
 The studios and offices are on Peachtree Street NE in Atlanta, in the WSB-TV and Radio Group Building.

 WSB-FM has an effective radiated power (ERP) of 100,000 watts.
 The transmitter is at the end of New Street NE in the Edgewood neighborhood of Atlanta.
 It shares the tower with WABE-TV, WSTR-FM and WVEE-FM.
-It broadcasts in the HD Radio hybrid format; the HD2 subchannel airs a soft adult contemporary format, and the HD3 subchannel carries the Regional Mexican format heard on WLKQ-FM, and also feeds FM translator W296BB (107.1) in Jonesboro.
+It broadcasts in the HD Radio hybrid format; the HD2 subchannel carries the urban adult contemporary format heard on WALR-FM, and the HD3 subchannel carries the Regional Mexican format heard on WLKQ-FM, and also feeds FM translator W296BB (107.1) in Jonesboro.

 History

 Early years

 In the early 1940s, the Atlanta Constitution started an FM radio station.
 After an experimental period, it became WCON-FM on 98.5 MHz.
 The call sign contained the letters "CON" for "Constitution".
 The competing Atlanta Journal had already put Atlanta's first AM station on the air in 1922, WSB.
 In 1948, the Journal added a companion FM station, WSB-FM, broadcasting on 104.5 MHz.

 When the two newspapers merged under Cox Enterprises ownership in 1952, WCON-FM and WSB-FM went silent.
 WSB-FM returned to the air in 1955 on WCON-FM's dial position, 98.5 FM.
 While it has the call letters of WSB-FM, the station traces its founding to when WCON-FM first signed on.

 During its early years, when few people had FM radio receivers, WSB-FM mostly simulcast the programming on WSB (AM).
 That included dramas, comedies, news and sports from the NBC Red Network, as well as local shows.
 As network programming moved from radio to television in the 1950s, WSB-AM-FM carried a full service, middle of the road format of popular music, news, sports and information.